-Contractors shall not make any false statements or material misrepresentations regarding any matter relevant to the SBO Program.
+Contractors shall not make any false statements, material misrepresentations or material, misleading omissions regarding any matter relevant to the SBO Program (including but not limited to information relating to Good Faith Efforts, SBE utilization, SBE certification or payments to SBEs).
 Failure to comply with this Section shall entitle the City to exercise any of the remedies set forth in Section 14, including but not limited to withholding payment from the Contractor and/or collecting liquidated damages.